 Learn to recognize when the insurance adjuster is negotiating your personal injury claim in bad faith, and what you can do about it.

-Here’s where we help you recognize when the insurance adjuster crosses the line from being uncooperative to engaging in potentially unlawful bad faith negotiation practices.
+Here we help you recognize when the adjuster crosses the line from being uncooperative to engaging in potentially unlawful bad faith practices.

-When an unscrupulous adjuster engages in bad faith tactics instead of honestly negotiating a claim settlement, you may have grounds for legal action against the insurance company.
+Other, more unscrupulous adjusters cross the line and engage in bad faith tactics.
+Instead of honestly negotiating a settlement, they disregard the legal standard and try to take advantage of claimants.
+If you think your adjuster is dealing in bad faith, you may have grounds for legal action against the insurance company.

-Examples of insurance adjuster bad faith practices include:
+Examples of bad faith practices by claims adjusters:

 - Automatically denying coverage without investigating your claim